Tenga Goken: The 5 Great Swords of Japan ~ Part 6

 Mikazuki Munechika

-One of the 5 swords to the right
+To the right, one of the 5 swords

 Note that this sword and its descriptions are mentioned on a previous page (left), while the phrase above continues onto the following page (right)